MikaPham/AwesomePhotos/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Features
+### Main Features
 - User can register and login to our application using their email account.

-- Once logged in, a user can:
+- Once logged in, a user can: Change their password; take a picture or a video, and other core features.
-+ Change their password
-+ Take a picture or a video.

 - After capturing a media, the media can be uploaded to Firebase Storage.
 The upload/save to local process can be done manually by pressing the upload/save button or it can be set automatically in the Settings screen.